 To use the vaginal cream, follow these steps:

 - Remove the cap from the tube of cream.

-- Screw the nozzle end of the applicator onto the open end of the tube.
+- Screw the nozzle or threaded end of the applicator onto the open end of the tube.

 - Gently squeeze the tube from the bottom to fill the applicator with the amount of cream that your doctor has told you to use.
 Look at the markings on the side of the applicator to help measure your dose.

 - Lie on your back and pull your knees up toward your chest.

 - Gently insert the applicator into your vagina and press the plunger downward to release the cream.

 - To clean the applicator, pull the plunger to remove it from the barrel.
 Wash the applicator and plunger with mild soap and warm water.
 Do not use hot water or boil the applicator.